Pharmacy First Service

 CPH Pharmacy First 22 January 2024

-Please communicate with your Community Pharmacy PCN Integration Lead when you will be ready to provide the Pharmacy First service or any challenges to delivery.
+Please work with your Community Pharmacy PCN Engagement Lead regarding feedback on the Pharmacy First service including any challenges to delivery.
 Contact details of your PCN lead for your pharmacy is on the HWE ICB website.

 Videos talking pharmacists through each of the clinical pathways in preparation for the service are on the CPE website.